Understanding and treating alcohol use disorder

 Our addiction team uses techniques that are backed by the latest science and research.
 We’ll work with you and your loved ones to create a comprehensive, personalized treatment plan to address your specific concerns and needs.

-Your treatment plan may include detoxification (also known as detox) and medication-assisted treatment.
-Depending on your particular medical needs and level of support from loved ones, your treatment plan will include one of the following:
+Your treatment plan may include a combination of residential rehab, intensive outpatient programs, detoxification (also known as detox) or medication-assisted treatment.
+Your treatment plan will depend on your particular medical needs and level of support from loved ones.